SciRuby/sciruby.com/source/_posts/2016-10-24-gsoc-2016-port-nmatrix-to-jruby.markdown

 ## Performance

-We have benchmarked some of the NMatrix functionalities.
+I have benchmarked some of the NMatrix functionalities.
 The following plots compare the performance between NMatrix-JRuby, NMatrix-MRI, and NMatrix-MRI using LAPACK/ATLAS libraries.
 (Note: MRI refers to the reference implementation of Ruby, for those who are new.)